You Have 7 Seconds to Make a Good First Impression. Here’s How to Do It.

 So what should you do in those seven seconds to make a good impression?
-Body language expert Carol Kinsey Goman, in a course in the Lynda library, explained there are six body language rules you should follow whenever you meet someone new.
+Body language expert Carol Kinsey Goman, in a course on LinkedIn Learning, explained there are six body language rules you should follow whenever you meet someone new.
 Following those six rules will signal to the person that you are confident and welcoming, and ensure you make a good impression to each new person you meet.

 What are those six rules?
 They are:

 1. Adjust your attitude.

 Ultimately, your body language is going to reflect your attitude, Goman said.
 So, before meeting any person for the first time, make a conscious decision of the attitude you want to embody, and your body language will likely follow.

 For example, if you want to be seen as approachable and friendly, consciously decide to adopt a friendly and approachable attitude before meeting a person.
 Conversely, if you walk into a meeting bored or insecure, your body language will inherently reflect that.

 2. Get your posture right with this exercise.

 Your posture has a tremendous impact on the way people perceive you.
 To get your posture right, Goman suggests doing this one exercise: Raise your shoulders toward your ears, roll them back and then drop them down.